CTForensics: A Comprehensive Dataset and Method for AI-Generated CT Image Detection: Related Work

-\textbf{CT Image Generation.} Recent advances in generative models have enabled the synthesis of realistic CT images for data augmentation and simulation.
-Some work \cite{lee2022diverse,loey2025deep} uses GAN-based \cite{goodfellow2014generative} networks to synthesize CT images.
+Recent advances in generative models have enabled the synthesis of realistic CT images for data augmentation and simulation.
+Some work \cite{lee2022diverse,loey2025deep,touati2021feature} uses GAN-based \cite{goodfellow2014generative} networks to synthesize CT images.
 For instance, CTGAN \cite{mirsky2019ct} injects or removes cancerous tumors using a conditional GAN.
 HA-GAN \cite{sun2022hierarchical} proposed an end-to-end architecture that can simultaneously generate a low-resolution version of an image and a randomly selected sub-volume from the high-resolution image.
-In contrast, some methods \cite{jiang2025lung+} adopt diffusion-based \cite{song2020score} architectures to generate CT images.
+In contrast, some methods \cite{jiang2025lung+,lyu2022conversion,shao2025trace,zhu2024generative} adopt diffusion-based \cite{song2020score} architectures to generate CT images.
 Specifically, Lung-DDPM \cite{jiang2025lung} generates high-fidelity CT images based on semantic layout-guided denoising diffusion probabilistic models.
-BTD \cite{grabovski2025back} leverages the StableDiffusion model \cite{rombach2022high} to tamper the medical CT images.
+BTD \cite{grabovski2025back} leverages StableDiffusion \cite{rombach2022high} for medical image in-painting.
+It fine-tunes the latent diffusion model on medical scans to inject or remove tumor evidence, producing localized tampering cases with subtle anatomical changes.
 Recent methods \cite{xu2024medsyn} generate CT images based on medical language text prompts.
 For example, GenerateCT \cite{hamamci2024generatect} generates CT images conditioned on medical text prompts using a causal vision transformer and a text-conditional super-resolution diffusion model.
 Text2CT \cite{molino2025text} generates anatomically consistent 3D CT volumes from radiology text prompts using a latent diffusion model with 3D contrastive vision-language pretraining and a volumetric VAE.